-This 7-minute video clip is part of the FAQ on Embodied Mindful Pause.
+This 7-minute video clip is part of the FAQ on the embodied mindful pause.
 See transcript below the video.

 You can use Active Pause* during the session, as a way to look at things a little bit differently.
 To have a chance to break that non-stop talking, “bwwwww” into “hmm”, and have that reflexive “aha” moment.